 Start with a Solid Branded Website

 Your online marketing strategy starts with niched and branded website with messaging and images designed to attract your exact target visitors and convert them into clients.
-You don’t want to spend time or money bringing people to the website it doesn’t work.
-Engaging in marketing or advertising activities when your website isn’t up for the job it needs to do, is like air-conditioning your house with the windows open.
+You don’t want to spend time or money bringing people to the website if it doesn’t work to convert visitors into customers.
+It is not cost-efficient to engage in marketing or advertising activities when your website isn’t up for the job it needs to do to convert those visitors into clients.
+It would be like air-conditioning your house with the windows open.
 You may get people to your site, but they’ll take one brief look and bounce off in search of a vendor that offers what they want while making it easy to work with them.

 Choose an Email Service Provider